uri-library-data-services/iassist-preview/content/blog/iassist-fellows-2014.md

 Open Linked Data project.
-So, attending the IASSIST conference could improve my capacities on data management, because my initial professional background is Librarianship and I still have some weaknesses on data management\"
+So, attending the IASSIST conference could improve my capacities on data management, because my initial professional background is Librarianship and I still have some weaknesses on data management"

 ***Fei Yu, Acting Manager of Research Data Collections  at the University of Queensland Library.
 Brisbane, Australia.***

- \"Fei has gained a wide range of experience in academic libraries including bibliometrics and research data management.
+ "Fei has gained a wide range of experience in academic libraries including bibliometrics and research data management.
 She was recently successful in being appointed as Manager, Research Data Collections.
  This has involved drafting  the Research Data Management Procedures